 Instructor(s): Nada Petkovic Terms Offered: Spring

 GLST 21501.
-Genealogies of Environmental Organizing and Activism.
+Theory and Practice in Environmental Organizing and Activism.
 100 Units.

 This course explores how organizations-civic, private, governmental-working in the field of environmental advocacy construct, deploy and are shaped by distinct discourses governing relationships between nature and society.
 The environment is a field of social action in which organizations attempt to effect change in large domains like resource conservation, access, stewardship, and a basic right to environmental quality in everyday life.
 The work of effecting change in these complex domains can assume a variety of forms including public policy (through the agencies of the state), private enterprise (through the agency of the market), 'third sector' advocacy (through the agency of nonprofit organizations) and social activism (through the agency of social movements and community organizations).
 State, market, civil society and social movement organizations are where ideas are transmitted from theory to practice and back again in a recursive, dialectical process.
 These contrasting forms of organization have different histories, wellsprings and degrees of social power.
 Moreover, they bring different epistemologies to their claims about being legitimate custodians of nature-that is to say they can be understood genealogically.
 As such, organizations working to effect environment change are at once animated by and constitutive of distinct discourses governing the relationships between nature and society.
 The course explores how those distinct discourses are associated with a suite of different organizational realms of social action; the goal is trying to connect the dots between discursive formations and organizational forms.